cph-cachet/LocalLeadAttention/README.md

-# Python example code for the PhysioNet/Computing in Cardiology Challenge 2021
+# Python code for the PhysioNet/Computing in Cardiology Challenge 2021

-## What's in this repository?

-We implemented a random forest classifier that uses age, sex, and the root mean square of the ECG lead signals as features.
-This simple example illustrates how to format your Python entry for the Challenge, and it should finish running on any of the Challenge training datasets in a minute or two on a personal computer.
-However, it is **not** designed to score well (or, more accurately, it is designed not to score well), so you should not use it as a baseline for your model's performance.

-This code uses four main scripts, as described below, to train and test your model for the 2021 Challenge.

 ## How do I run these scripts?